-Before the arbitration meeting begins, the arbitrator should review the protest carefully and think through possible rules issues that might arise.
+Before the arbitration meeting begins, the arbitrator should review the protest carefully.
+The arbitrator should explore any information relating to validity and think through possible rules (Part 2 and 31) issues that might arise.
 The arbitrator should also ensure that the protest is appropriate for arbitration.
-If the protest alleges serious damage, injury or the possibility that a boat gained a significant advantage by her breach, the protest cannot be arbitrated and must go directly to a protest hearing.
-Arbitration may also be inappropriate if the incident involves rules other than the rules of Part 2 or rule 31 or if the incident involves more than two boats, which may make arbitration quite complicated.
-It is possible, however, that simple multi-boat incidents can be successfully arbitrated.
+If the protest alleges serious damage, injury or the possibility that a boat gained a significant advantage by her breach, and the testimony in the arbitration meeting confirms this, the protest cannot be arbitrated and must go to a protest hearing.
+Arbitration is prohibited by RRS T1(a) if the incident involves rules other than the rules of Part 2 or rule 31.
+If the incident involves more than two boats, the complexity of the incident may render the incident inappropriate for arbitration.
+It is possible, however, that simple multi-boat incidents can be successfully arbitrated, so it is always good practice to hear the parties before sending the incident to a hearing.